EOMMINHO/tower-server/README.md

 There is **.env** file in the root directory.
 Change the environment variables to configure your own machine.

+- STEPPER1_DEV : the preform stepper device path
-- STEPPER1 : the preform stepper device
+- STEPPER1_BAUD : the preform stepper device baud-rate
+- STEPPER2_DEV : the fiber stepper device path
-- STEPPER2 : the fiber stepper device
+- STEPPER2_BAUD : the fiber stepper device baud-rate
+- HEATER_DEV : the heater device path
+- HEATER_BAUD : the heater device baud-rate
-- HEATER1 : the heater device
+- HEATER_SLAVE : the heater device Mosbus slave number

 ### REST API